-The USC School of Dramatic Arts strongly believes that Independent Student Productions (ISPs) enhance the creative spirit of our students and serves as an incredible vehicle for our actors, producers, writers and directors to expand their opportunities as the next generation of performers and storytellers.
+The USC School of Dramatic Arts strongly believes that Independent Student Productions (ISPs) enhance the creative spirit of our students and serves as an incredible vehicle to expand their opportunities as the next generation of performers and storytellers.

 Entirely produced, directed, designed, built, choreographed, performed and marketed by the students themselves, these productions help to create young theatre entrepreneurs who take initiative around their own creative and professional development.

 Production grants are available to help offset the cost of mounting a production.
-Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP bulletin board in the Drama Center (DRC) for more information.
+Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP Hub organized by the Theatre Student Association.

 For details and/or questions regarding how to apply for an ISP, please contact Meghan Laughlin at firstname.lastname@example.org.